jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

   ---------- ---------------
   Stacks     200

-[AWS CloudFormation Limits](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cloudformation-limits.html) in the *AWS CloudFormation User Guide*.
+For more information about these limits, see [AWS CloudFormation Limits](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cloudformation-limits.html) in the *AWS CloudFormation User Guide*.

 Amazon CloudFront Limits {#limits_cloudfront}
 ------------------------